hbracarense/greenium/README.md

 3. **Duration-yield comparison for a selected green bond**, contrasting it with comparable vanilla instruments.
 4. **Yield-equation solving for selected debentures**, implemented through explicit cash-flow equations and numerical root finding.

-The codebase is written in **R** and relies primarily on Excel, CSV, and PDF source files stored in the `Data/` directory.
+The codebase is written in **Python/R** and relies primarily on Excel, CSV, and PDF source files stored in the `Data/` directory.

 ## Repository structure